Students are ingenious. (Give a high five if you’re a student reading this!)

 Word rearrangements

-To avoid word-for-word plagiarism in writings, students do their best to bypass a so-called “five (consecutive) word” rule saying you are a plagiarist if use five consecutive words identical to others’ writings.
-For that, it seems obvious to change a word order in original sentences so a plagiarism detector couldn’t find any duplications.
+To avoid word-for-word plagiarism in writing, students do their best to bypass a so-called “five (consecutive) word” rule saying one is considered a plagiarist if they use five consecutive words identical to others’ writings.
+Hence, it seems obvious to change a word order in original sentences so a plagiarism detector couldn’t find any duplications.

 This trick doesn’t work with tools like PlagiarismCheck.org.

-Its improved algorithms function in a different way, looking for duplications in semantics rather than word orders.
-(Although the service recognizes exact matches, too.)
+Its improved algorithms function in a different way, looking for duplications in semantics rather than word order.
+(Although the tool recognizes exact matches, too.)
 So, if a student decides to rearrange words in a source to hide duplications, PlagiarismCheck.org will detect them.

-Some students practice such small edits to hide plagiarism unintentionally: they forget quotations to give references or don’t know how to cite in the right way.
+Some students practice such small edits to hide plagiarism unintentionally: they forget quotations, references, or don’t know how to cite in the right way.
 As a result, accidental plagiarism appears, leading to unpleasant consequences for those accused of it.

 Intentional manipulations with original texts are much trickier.
-To claim them as own, dishonest students change sentence structures and grammar constructions, without respect to the fact such tricks might break word order rules and influence readability as well as overall meaning of their message.
+To make the text sound original, dishonest students change sentence structures and grammar constructions, without respect to the fact such tricks might break word order rules and influence readability as well as overall meaning of their message.

 Changes in Sentence Structure